FragmentGeneric/Amorous/README.md

 ### Getting Started
 Two projects exist within the root of this repository.

-* The Api - Scaledriven
+* The App - Amorous.App
-* The web Client - Scaledriven.Angular.csproj
+* The web Client - Amorous.Angular.csproj

 ### Required Cli-Tools
 ___